At various points in my past, I’ve wanted to be a philosopher, therapist, teacher, pastor, and technical guru.

 - “I’ve read something that said…”

-My purpose isn’t always clear:
+Even then, my purpose isn’t always clear:

 - Starting in 2014, I had identified as the Philosopher Accountant, but I gave up on that sometime around 2018.